harrycresswell/harry/content/articles/getting-started-with-eleventy.md

 - [A modern front-end workflow](https://css-irl.info/a-modern-front-end-workflow-part-1/) by Michelle Barker
 - [Why NPM Scripts](https://css-tricks.com/why-npm-scripts/) by Damon Bauer

-_As always, if you spot any mistakes or have any issues at any point [please let me know](mailto:studio@harrycresswell.com) and I will endeavor to make the necessary changes to put things right._
+_I’ve done my best to crosscheck everything in this article, but if you spot any mistakes or have any issues [please let me know](mailto:studio@harrycresswell.com) and I will endeavor to make the necessary changes or help you out where I can._